Calculating Optimal PV Azimuth and Tilt Angles for Max Output

 - What is the best pv azimuth and tilt angle if I can’t use the ideal orientation?

 - If the ideal south-facing orientation is not possible, an east- or west-facing roof is still very viable.
 A west-facing array can be beneficial for residential customers on TOU rates, as it produces more power in the late afternoon.
-While production will be less than a perfectly oriented array (typically 10-20% lower), it is far better than not installing solar.
-Use a tool like PVWatts to model the specific output for your sub-optimal orientation to set realistic expectations.
+While production will be less than a perfectly oriented array, the magnitude of the reduction varies by site (commonly on the order of single-digit to low‑double‑digit percent in many cases) and should be modeled using a tool like PVWatts to set realistic expectations.

 - How does seasonal tilt adjustment affect energy from a solar panel generator?